Kuadrant/architecture/docs/design/architectural-overview-v1.md

 * Complies with the Envoy external auth API to provide auth integration to the gateway.
 It provides both Authn and Authz.
 Consumes AuthConfigs created by the kuadrant operator based on the defined `AuthPolicy` API.

 #### [WASM Shim](https://github.com/Kuadrant/wasm-shim)
-* Uses the [Proxy WASM ABI Spec](https://github.com/proxy-wasm/spec) to integrate with Envoy and provide filtering and connectivity to Limitador for request time enforcement of and rate limiting.
+* Uses the [Proxy WASM ABI Spec](https://github.com/proxy-wasm/spec) to integrate with Envoy and provide filtering and connectivity to Limitador (for request time enforcement of rate limiting) and Authorino (for request time enforcement of authentication & authorization).

 ### Single Cluster Layout